Rohithpesala/Rohithpesala.github.io/p2_research.md

 <h1>Research  </h1>

- In this page, I describe my projects briefly.
+ This page describes my projects briefly.
 Please follow the hyperlink for an in detail description.
-The links to code or the paper wherever possible.
+The links to code or the paper are available wherever possible.

 <ul style="list-style:none;padding-left:0;margin:0">
   {% for post in site.posts %}